ChrisMunozCodes/PixelVisionize/README.md

 ## 👨🏻‍💻 About the project

-- <p style="color: red;">Image generation tool using OpenAI's technology.
-Create an account, generate photos with text, save them to your gallery.</p>
+- <p style="color: red;">Pixel Visionize is a text to image generation tool using OpenAI's API technology.
+Pixel Visionize will give you suggestions for text prompts, allow you to save your creations, and allow you to access your own gallery.</p>

 ## 🚀 Technologies